Research: Involvement of Registered Nurses in Decision-Making

 To evaluate the actual (what nurses perceive actually occurs) vs. desired (what nurses believe should occur) level of decisional involvement of nurses at targeted health system hospitals.

-Havens & Vasey developed a 21-item instrument – the Decisional Involvement Scale (DIS) –
+Havens & Vasey developed a 21-item instrument –

 that compares actual and desired levels of nursing decisional involvement (2003).